LahiruAbegunawardena/TravelLodgeHotelSystem/README.md

     1. Add your hotel details
     2. Add room details.
     3. View Reservations for each hotel room
+    4. If(no_of_rooms > 0 in selected room)
-    4. Check If there is available Room in given date range
+        Check If there is available Room in given date range
     5. Reserve room at hotel desk

     -------- Customers Management --------